isomerpages/nlb-biblioasia/_apr-2009/Selected British Colonial Era Overseas Chinese Personalities and Their Links to  to Communities.md

 Tan Kah Kee (TKK) was instrumental in the establishing of Nanyang Siang Pau, a major Chinese daily, on 6 September 1923 in Singapore.
 Nanyang Siang Pau reportedly became one of the most influential commercial Chinese newspapers in Southeast Asia.

 It was reportedly the first commercial Chinese newspaper in Singapore and its influences was felt throughout Southeast Asia as well as China.
-The Chinese daily newspaper was distributed in Penang by Khiam Aik (Penang Branch) and in Rangoon jointly by Tan Kah Kee & Company (Rangoon Branch) and Aw Boon Haw's Tiger Balm Rangoon office.
+The Chinese daily newspaper was distributed in Penang by Khiam Aik (Penang Branch) and in Rangoon jointly by Tan Kah Kee &amp; Company (Rangoon Branch) and Aw Boon Haw's Tiger Balm Rangoon office.

 In 1932, however, he lost control of Nanyang Siang Pau and the paper was acquired by his son-in-law, Lee Kong Chian.
 It was then merged with The Sin Kok Min Press.